sepehrskysh1376/GameOfLife/README.md

 - The files are:
     1. 1.txt, <br>
         2.txt, <br>
-        3.txt:&nbsp;&nbsp;&nbsp;&nbsp; text files that contain the Unicode characters for each types of cells (Alive or Dead) which are like this
+        3.txt                   :text files that contain the Unicode characters for each types of cells (Alive or Dead) which are like this
         ```
         1 <the Alive character>
         0 <the Dead character>